JHenzi/whisper-asr-webservice/README.md

 ![Licence](https://img.shields.io/github/license/ahmetoner/whisper-asr-webservice.svg)

 Whisper is a general-purpose speech recognition model.
 It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
 For more details: [github.com/openai/whisper](https://github.com/openai/whisper/)

+## Notice!

+This repository is a fork of [github.com/ahmetoner/whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) and is will face a revamp in 2023.

 ## Usage